GENiEBEN/wsb-steam/README.md

 # Customise

-Apps installer is setup by ninite.com but you can add more under _Settings.bat or create a new installer on Ninite.
+Apps installer is setup by ninite.com but you can add more under `_Settings.bat` or create a new installer on Ninite and replace the `_Apps.exe` installer.